ttbs1/desafio-reactjs/README.md

+# Mozão challenge

+this is my frontend challenge from Diogo Fonseca to test and practice my react.js skills using github API

+## How to run it locally

+In the project directory, using npm, you can run
+`npm start` and open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 ## EDIT: 12/09/2021
 Projeto aposentado.
 Não estou mais fazendo mentorias e feedbacks deste desafio.
 Caso vc queira seguir com este projeto em frente, fique à vontade para fazer um fork, porém lembre-se que ele deve ser Gratuito e Open Source para toda a comunidade.